nytimes/drone-gae/DOCS-4.md

 # Overview (Drone 0.4)

-The examples below are for secrets in the 0.4 format.
+The examples below are for secrets in the 0.4 format and **are not longer maintained** because Drone 0.4 has reached EOL.

 The GCP [Service Account JSON](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) must be passed to the `token` parameter in .drone.yml using the `$$SECRET_NAME` notation.